Rebuilding continues after the July 4 Texas Floods

 We’ve remained here, since those first devastating days, to reconstruct with families, one house at a time, helping families return to safe, dry spaces after the river flooded the one place they should have felt safest.

-We arrived immediately after the floods’ retreat to support urgent relief efforts, coordinating closely with local partners to identify where our help would have the greatest impact.
+We arrived immediately to support urgent relief efforts, coordinating closely with local partners to identify where our help would have the greatest impact.
 We supported the community by providing accommodations through Airbnb, giving residents a safe and comfortable space to process the aftermath of the disaster without worrying about where they would sleep.
 Months later, our teams are still on the ground, standing with this community by rebuilding through every stage of the long recovery ahead.

 Some stories stay with you.